OndrejMottl/VersionControl_Mendel_Apr2025/README.md

-# Presentation:GitHub and Version Control
+# Presentation: Introduction to GitHub and Version Control

-Materials for workshop titled "GitHub and Version Control" at Mendel University, Brno 24.04.2025
+Materials for the workshop titled "Introduction to GitHub and Version Control" at Mendel University, Brno 24.04.2025